MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

   `C:\Program Files\Microsoft SQL Server\MSSQL14.<instance_name>\MSSQL\Binn\rlauncher.config`

-To get the R version and RevoScaleR versions, open an R command prompt, or open the RGui associated with the instance.
+To get the R version and RevoScaleR versions, open an R command prompt, or open the RGui that's associated with the instance.

 + SQL Server 2016